-^{67.} Letter from George Washington to John Adams (July 13, 1798), in 2 THE PAPERS OF GEORGE WASHINGTON, RETIREMENT SERIES 402, 402-04 (W. W. Abbot ed., 1998) (emphasis added), https://founders.archives.gov/documents/Washington/06-02-02-0314 [https://perma.cc/6JWJ-DA7M].
+53 From George Washington to John Adams, July 13, 1798, 2 THE PAPERS OF GEORGE WASHINGTON, RETIREMENT SERIES 402-404 (W. W. Abbot ed.
+1998) (emphasis added), https://founders.archives.gov/documents/Washington/06-02-02-0314.
+54 Pelatiah Webster, POLITICAL ESSAYS ON THE NATURE AND OPERATION OF MONEY, PUBLIC FINANCES, AND OTHER SUBJECTS: PUBLISHED DURING THE AMERICAN WAR, AND CONTINUED UP TO THE PRESENT YEAR,

-(3) "[W]ill not justify to my scruples the receiving any future emoluments from my commission.
-I therefore renounce from this time all claim to the compensations attached to my military station during the war or after it. . . .
-[However,] I shall accordingly retain my rank "69
+(3) "will not justify to my scruples the receiving any future emoluments from my commission.
+I therefore renounce from this time all claim to the compensations attached to my military station during the war or after it ... [however] I shall accordingly retain my rank"55

-The many counterexamples where emolument was modified to indicate that the emolument "arose from official service" were sufficient to disconfirm the hypothesis.

-Still we determined to examine all eleven cases (out of a total of 149) in which emolument was associated with receive or accept but without any modification.
-Original underlying sources were accessed for all eleven cases to provide maximum context for each case.
+The many counter-examples where emolument was modified to indicate that the emolument "arose from official service" were sufficient to disconfirm the hypothesis.
+Still we determined to examine all 11 cases (out of a total of 149) in which emolument was associated with receive or accept but without any modification.
+Original underlying sources were accessed for all 11 cases to provide maximum context for each case.

 This inquiry further disconfirmed the hypothesis.
-In at least five of these eleven cases, when the writer failed to modify emolument, the writer was describing something not related to an official's services.
+In at least five of these 11 cases, when the writer failed to modify emolument the writer was describing something not related to an official's services.
 In two cases emolument was used without a limiting modification to refer to obtaining a financial benefit from the activities of a private company.

-(4) "The following scheme for the organisation of the Company...
-No Director shall receive any emolument unless the same shall have been allowed by the Stockholders at a General meeting."70
+- (4) "The following scheme for the organization of the Company ...
+No Director shall receive any emolument unless the same shall have been allowed by the Stockholders at a General meeting."
+56 - (5) "the House of Hunter, Banks and Company, contracted to supply us. ...
+I never held any commercial connection with this Company, other than what concerned the public, either directly or indirectly, or ever received one farthing profit or emolument, or the promise of any from them"57